- The CAEN Lab Software Environment (CLSE) for Windows currently uses 64-bit Microsoft Windows 10.

 Online File Storage

-A student’s files can be easily and safely stored online in their Windows Home Directory, which can be accessed from every CLSE computer.
-This allows student to log in anywhere the CLSE is deployed and immediately begin working.
-Data stored in Windows Home Directories can also be accessed remotely, and is automatically backed up regularly.
+A student’s files can be easily and safely stored in their CAEN Home Directory, which can be directly accessed from every computer running the CLSE.
+This allows a student to log in anywhere the CLSE is deployed, and immediately begin working.
+Data stored in CAEN Home Directories can also be accessed remotely, and is automatically backed up regularly.

 Security settings and best practices from information technology experts across the University have been employed.
 The operating system and any applications that are vulnerable to attack are patched in a timely manner to mitigate vulnerabilities that could be used to compromise the system.
-Windows Defender anti-virus and anti-malware software is installed and automatically updated daily to protect users from known threats.
+Crowdstrike is installed and updated daily to protect users from anti-virus and anti-malware threats.
 Other features, such as Cortana, are specifically configured to address privacy.

 Deployment & Management Infrastructure